-MARK ET PROPOSALS Rep ID Name / Organisation Summary of Representation Ian Smith M/1.1 Former Rawson Market and Car Park, Simes Street English Heritage This site includes (at its northeastern end) the remains of Fountain Hall which is a Grade II Listed Building.
+MARKET PR Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith English Heritage M/1.1 Former Rawson Market and Car Park, Simes Street This site includes (at its northeastern end) the remains of Fountain Hall which is a Grade II The Council acknowledges the importance of the Grade II listed See amendment to M/1.1 Proposal Statement.
+Listed Building.
 This part of the site also lies within the City Centre Conservation Area.
 The United Reform Chapel (to the north-west of this site) is a Grade II Listed Building.
 The presence of these heritage assets should be referred to as part of the site description.
 We welcome the requirement that the former chapel should be retained if viable.
-However, the need for development to have regard to the Conservation Area and safeguard the setting of the Reform Chapel should also be referred to as part of the design principles.
-Suggested Change: (1) The Site - Add the following to the end of the first Paragraph:- "The north-eastern part of the site lies within the City Centre Conservation Area.
+However, the need for development to have regard to the Conservation Area and safeguard the setting of the Reform Chapel should also be referred to as part of the design principles. buildings and the City Centre Conservation Area; and the need to ensure any new development does Suggested Change: considered these comments and amended the allocation statements for the Publication Draft document.
+(1) The Site - Add the following to the end of the first Paragraph:- "The north-eastern part of the site lies within the City Centre Conservation Area.
 The site includes the remains of the Simes Street Chapel, a Grade II Listed Building.
 The Reform Chapel, to the west of this site, is also Listed."
 (2) Design - Add an additional bulletpoint along the following lines:- "The scale and design of new development should respond sensitively to the surrounding historic context and safeguard the character and setting of the nearby Listed Buildings".
 M/1.2 Car Park on the Site of Former Carlton Grammar School, Grammar School Walk This site adjoins the boundary of the City Centre Conservation Area.
 32 Manor Row (to the south of this site) is a Grade II Listed Building.
 The presence of these heritage assets should be referred to as part of the site description.
 We welcome the requirement that development should respond sensitively to the buildings along Grammar School Street.
-However, this should be expanded to embrace the other heritage assets in the vicinity.
+However, this See amend to M/1.2 Proposal Statement. should be expanded to embrace the other heritage assets in the vicinity.
 Suggested Change: (1) The Site - Add the following to the end of the first Paragraph:- "The site lies within the City Centre Conservation Area and there is a Grade II Listed Building on the southern side of Middle Street."
 (2) Design - Amend the third bullet-point along the following lines:- "The scale and design of new development should respond sensitively to the surrounding historic context and safeguard the character and setting of the adjacent Listed Building."

-MARM MARKET PROPOSALS

-Rep Name / Summary of Representation

-ID .
-Organisation

-M/1.5 Former Tetley Street Shed, Tetley Street

-The site lies within the Goitside Conservation Area.
+M/1.5 Former Tetley Street Shed, Tetley Street The site lies within the Goitside Conservation Area.
 This should be mentioned as part of the site description.
 We support the design principles set out for this site.

-Suggested Change:

-(1) The Site - Add the following to the end of the first Paragraph:- "The site lies within the Goitside Conservation Area".
+See amend to M/1.5 Proposal Statement.
+Suggested Change: (1) The Site - Add the following to the end of the first Paragraph:- "The site lies within the Goitside Conservation Area".